Rule 26. General Provisions Governing Discovery; Duty of Disclosure

 (b) Discovery Scope and Limits.

-(A) By order, the court may alter the limits in these rules on the number of depositions and interrogatories or the length of depositions under Rule 30.
+(A) When Permitted.
+By order, the court may alter the limits in these rules on the number of depositions and interrogatories or on the length of depositions under Rule 30.
 By order or local rule, the court may also limit the number of requests under Rule 36.

-(B) A party need not provide discovery of electronically stored information from sources that the party identifies as not reasonably accessible because of undue burden or cost.
+(B) Specific Limitations on Electronically Stored Information.
+A party need not provide discovery of electronically stored information from sources that the party identifies as not reasonably accessible because of undue burden or cost.
 On motion to compel discovery or for a protective order, the party from whom discovery is sought must show that the information is not reasonably accessible because of undue burden or cost.
 If that showing is made, the court may nonetheless order discovery from such sources if the requesting party shows good cause, considering the limitations of Rule 26(b)(2)(C).
 The court may specify conditions for the discovery.

 Rule 26(b)(2) Summary